openhab/openhab-addons/addons/binding/org.openhab.binding.russound/README.md

 # Russound Binding

 This binding provides integration with any Russound system that support the RIO protocol (all MCA systems, all X systems).
 This binding provides  compatibility with RIO Protocol v1.7 (everything but the Media Managment functionality).
 The protocol document can be found in the Russound Portal ("RIO Protocol for 3rd Party Integrators.pdf").
 Please update to the latest firmware to provide full compatibility with this binding.
-This binding does provide full feedback from the Russound system if events occur outside of OpenHAB (such as keypad usage).
+This binding does provide full feedback from the Russound system if events occur outside of openHAB (such as keypad usage).

 ## Supported Bridges/Things